 If you cannot find the information that you are seeking, please contact us and ask whether the information or document can be provided to you.
 In many instances, we may be able to give you access to the document or information without the need for a formal request being made, such as access to the register of employers that is available to the public.

 Making a request for access

-You can make a formal request for information or a document by with the subject line ‘FOI request - Attn: FOI Officer.’
+You can make a formal request for information or a document by emailing us with the subject line ‘FOI request - Attn: FOI Officer.’
 Alternatively, you may apply online via the Office of the Victorian Information Commissioner or send your request via post addressed to:

 Attn: Freedom of Information Officer